DTU-MLOPS-12/dtu_mlops_project/reports/README.md

 > Answer:

 The third-party framework TIMM (PyTorch Image Models) was used in our project.
 We used functionality from the package to access a wide variety of pre-trained models and their associated utilities.
 By doing this, we could quickly experiment with different architectures and finetune a predefined model for our specific task.

+As a starting point, we used a pre-made `train.py` script from the TIMM codebase, which provides a very high level of parameter customization either through command-line arguments or via a configuration file specifying the desired parameters.
+This script was modified with additional functionality related to our MLOps pipeline.
+As an example, an option to automatically detect the number of classes in the input data was added, such that a change in the input data would automatically be handled in the model construction.

 ## Coding environment